wonhyeongseo/azure-sdk-for-python/sdk/keyvault/azure-keyvault-keys/README.md

 ### Prerequisites
 * An [Azure subscription][azure_sub]
-* Python 3.6 or later
+* Python 3.7 or later is required to use this package.
+For more details, please read our page on [Azure SDK for Python version support policy](https://github.com/Azure/azure-sdk-for-python/wiki/Azure-SDKs-Python-version-support-policy)
 * A Key Vault.
 If you need to create one, you can use the [Azure Cloud Shell][azure_cloud_shell] to create one with these commands (replace `"my-resource-group"` and `"my-key-vault"` with your own, unique